ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+P. H. Sheridan,
+Lieutenant General.
+A Mother&#x27;s Influence.
+How touch
+ing is this tribute of Hon.
+T. H. Benton
 to us mother&#x27;s influence : &quot;Mv mother
 asked me never to use tobacco ; I have
 never touched it from that time to the